Investing is an act of wealth creation where there are lots of opportunities across the globe.

 The money will usually rest in a 3rd party custodian’s account in case the brokerage company shuts down.

-In case if both shuts down, SPIC insurance will gets activated ( as per SIPC- Securities, Investor Protection Corporation)
+In case if both shutdown, SPIC insurance will get activated ( as per SIPC- Securities, Investor Protection Corporation)

 How much Can Indian Investors invest in foreign markets:

 There are options for you to invest in fractional shares.
 You can even purchase 1/10 th of a stock of Google or Apple and add them to your portfolio to add a layer of diversification